tychart/BYU-CS-224-LABS/c-typecasting.md

 ## Decomposing the Project 2 Task
 To begin this lab we want to make sure you understand how project 2 relates to the provided starter code.
-Let's start by looking at the overall structure of a BMP file.
+Let's start by looking at the overall structure of a BMP file (All memory images in this lab document will start with the lowest address in the top left, and addresses increasing as we move to the right and down).

 ![Overall BMP file structure]( bmpFileFormat.jpg )

 Your tasks in project 2 are to
-  1) grab relevant values from the header file (width & height of image, offset of the image bytes from the beginning of the file) (*see next task*)
+  1. grab relevant values from the header file (width & height of image, offset of the image bytes from the beginning of the file) (*see next task*)
-  2) use those to iterate over all the bytes of the image, modifying them according to the specified filter.
+  2. use those to iterate over all the bytes of the image, modifying them according to the specified filter.

 There are many possible ways to write code that will accomplish this task.
 The following principles of code design, taken from the project 2 write-up, are relevant here: